Beyond ExaBricks: GPU Volume Path Tracing of AMR Data: Introduction

-In this paper we explore the problem of high-quality path traced rendering of non-trivial AMR data sets (cf. \cref{fig:teaser}).
-In particular, we start with the ``\exabrick{}'' framework that has recently been described in \cite{wald2021exabrick} and \cite{zellmann2022cise}, and look at what is required to extend this to volumetric \emph{path} tracing. \exabrick{} fundamentally is both a framework and an acceleration data structure, similar to what kd-trees and BVHs are for surface ray tracing, and while \emph{fundamentally}, there is no direct reason this acceleration data structure should be inapplicable to incoherent path tracing workloads, the data structure is optimized for coherent traversal on the GPU, where the rays assigned to a CUDA warp traverse largely the same regions of space at a time; and similar to how, with surface ray tracing, incoherent workloads would still generally be \emph{supported} with this kind of data structure that is optimized for coherent workloads, it is an open research question if this is also the most efficient approach.
+We explore the problem of high-quality path traced rendering of non-trivial AMR data sets (cf. \cref{fig:teaser}).
+For that we start with the \exabrick{} AMR rendering framework by Wald et al.~\cite{wald2021exabrick}, and look at what is required to extend this to volumetric \emph{path} tracing. \exabrick{} is both a framework and an acceleration data structure, similar to what kd-trees and BVHs are for surface ray tracing, and while \emph{fundamentally}, there is no reason this acceleration data structure should not work with volumetric path tracing, it was not originally optimized for that.
+It is an open research question if this data structure optimized for sci-vis style volume ray marching can be easily adapted to support the fundamentally different operation of computing transmittance estimates as performed by a volumetric path tracer.

-In this paper we focus on path tracing with \emph{Woodcock tracking}~\cite{woodcock:1965}, which requires majorant extinctions $\bar \mu$ to be defined for the sampling regions.
-Those are used to determine if a volume interaction is a scattering event or a \emph{null collision}, in which case we continue sampling the free-flight distance.
-The more exact the majorants match the local extinction, the fewer volume/extinction samples must be taken.
-We propose different options to implement efficient volumetric path tracing for AMR data that comprise different alternative traversal data structures to obtain spatially varying local majorants.
-We evaluate the quality of the majorants obtained, and their influence on overall sample count and rendering performance.
+In contrast to ray marching, the dominating operation in volume path tracing is computing free flight distances, which require an upper bound estimate for the extinction of the volume density, called \emph{majorant}.
+Though the method is correct irrespective of how much that upper bound over-shoots the real value, too high a difference between conservative majorant and actual extinction that varies in space causes unnecessary samples to be taken, so that key to accelerating volume path tracing is finding majorants that vary in space themselves and then form an acceleration structure.

+In sci-vis, however--and in particular, for the type of data we are looking at in this paper--computing good majorants is hard: one factor is that actual extinction at any point in space depends on a \emph{transfer function} that can map any data value to any extinction value, and which can---and typically will---undergo radical changes as the user explores the volume.
+A second factor is that the original AMR structure wants to adapt to the \emph{data}, so that even if we were hypothetically allowed to relax the real-time requirement, finding good \emph{alpha-mapped} majorants is a hard problem in itself.

+Building upon these challenges in AMR visualization, the key contributions of this paper are the following: \begin{itemize} \item We extend the AMR framework \exabrick{} by replacing alpha-composited ray marching with volumetric path tracing, giving rise to significantly improved time to image for sci-vis rendering, plus the possibility to interactively create images with much better visual fidelity by using full global illumination.

+\item We investigate the question how efficient the existing \exabrick{} data structure is by systematically identifying and implementing all of the most obvious alternative variations of that approach.